PLANNING AND BOOKING YOUR SURF COACHING TRIP

 If you need to cancel your trip more than two months before your trip start date, we will refund your payment minus a £150 admin fee per person on the booking.

 If you cancel less than two months before your trip start date, we will not be able to refund you.
-Therefore it is important that you have adequate travel insurance to cover this.
-The most common reasons for late cancellations are personal injury or a death in the family, so please check your insurance covers this.
+Therefore, it is important that you have adequate travel insurance to cover this.
+The most common reasons for late cancellations are personal injury or a family bereavement, so please check your insurance covers this.

 If your trip has been cancelled by us due to reasons beyond our control (such as a natural disaster), Renegade Surf Travel is not liable for any refunds.
 Most standard travel insurance policies will cover “operator cancellations” but again, please check this.